10 UI UX Design Portfolio Examples to Inspire You (Updated for 2025)

 Are you pursuing a career change into the field of UX/UI design?

-If you want to create a UX/UI design portfolio that inspires, we invite you to learn more about our UX Academy bootcamp: a fully online, intensive bootcamp that equips you with the UX/UI skills and portfolio you need to launch a new career in the field of UX/UI design.
+If you want to create your own high-quality UX design portfolio, we invite you to learn more about our UX Academy bootcamp: a fully online, intensive program that equips you with the UX/UI skills and portfolio you need to launch a new career in the field of UX/UI design.